Department of Minerals and Energy (Australia)

 The Department of Minerals and Energy was an Australian government department that existed between December 1972 and December 1975.

 History

-The Department was one of several new Departments established by the Whitlam Government, a wide restructuring that revealed some of the new government's program.
-The Department was dissolved shortly after the Dismissal.
+The department was one of several new departments established by the Whitlam government, a wide restructuring that revealed some of the new government's program.
+The department was dissolved shortly after the dismissal of the government in 1975.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the National Archives of Australia, at its creation, the Department was responsible for:
+According to the National Archives of Australia, at its creation, the department was responsible for: